 - 1. Meetings: The Select Board shall meet regularly at least twice a month.
 Special meetings may be held on the call of the Board Chairperson or of three or more Board members.
 All meetings of the Select Board shall be open to the public, however, the Board may, by majority vote, recess for the purpose of discussing in executive session any matter considered to be of a confidential or personal nature as permitted by law.
 Final action on any matter taken up in such executive session shall be taken publicly after a public session of the meeting has been reconvened or shall be taken up by the Select Board after such matter has been placed on the agenda of a regular or special meeting, to be considered publicly.
 Notice of all meetings shall be given as required by law. - 2.
 Rules and Minutes: The Select Board shall establish an order of business and shall provide for keeping minutes of its proceedings.
 The minutes shall be a public record. - 3.
 Voting: Actions of the Select Board shall be binding and valid when adopted by a majority vote when a quorum is present.
 A quorum is a simple majority of the full Board.
+If the Board has in effect a policy for remote participation in public proceedings, any member who participates by remote means in compliance with the policy shall be deemed to be present for purposes of determining a quorum.
 The Board Chairperson may choose to vote, not vote or abstain in Board affairs except that in the event of a tie he/she shall vote to break the tie.
 This provision shall apply to all Board matters including emergency ordinances under Section 303.6.